The Norma J. Lang Prize for Undergraduate Information Research recognizes undergraduate students whose research projects:

 - Interpretive Analysis, including, but not limited to cultural/literary criticism, film analysis, historiographies, social criticism, etc.

-Judges will utilize a Rubric to evaluate submissions.
-Please check back after January 3rd, 2018.
+Judges will utilize the following Rubric to evaluate submissions.